maxdemaio/max-nextjs/data/blog/machine-language.md

 There is a universality in technology.
 The same hardware can run many different software programs.
 The most primitive form of a program is a sequence of instructions in binary.
 These sequences cause our hardware to apply the functionality of the program.

 How do we specify these sequences of instructions?
 We need operations, program counters, and addressing.
 We could write programs in binary but it would be very difficult.
-High-level languages can be compiled into machine language for hardware to understand.
+High-level languages compile into machine language for hardware to understand its instructions.

 To learn how to build a computer we need to deal directly with machine language.
-It's very good for highly optimized code because you can tell the hardware exactly what you want.
+It's very good for optimized code because you can tell the hardware exactly what you want.
 Writing code closer to the hardware is known as [hardware acceleration](https://en.wikipedia.org/wiki/Hardware_acceleration).

 Instruction: 010001000110010